 Studying abroad means becoming part of the community in which you are living.
 You will be more than simply a tourist.
-You will experience real engagement and make authentic connections.
 Part of developing your independence means learning to handle simple daily tasks that you take for granted at home: using a pay phone, negotiating the public transit system, posting a letter, shopping for groceries, and doing the laundry.
 All of these tasks and more must be re-learned when you enter a new culture.

 AIFS provides study abroad programs in 18 countries: Argentina, Australia, Austria, Brazil, China, Costa Rica, Czech Republic, England, France, Germany, India, Ireland, Italy, New Zealand, Peru, Russia, South Africa, Spain.
 AIFS also offers Multi-Country tours in the summer.

 Programs are offered Fall, Spring and Summer.
 Not all programs are offered every semester.
 Some are only during the academic year and others are offered only in the summer.
 The majority of the courses are taught in English, but there is ample opportunity for language study.
 A few the programs require that students take language courses on site or that they be proficient in the language.

 The Center for Cross-Cultural Study is an educational organization dedicated to promoting in-depth understanding of Spanish-speaking countries for our students, through specifically designed academically rigorous university-level study abroad and cultural travel programs.
 CCCS has academic university-level programs in Seville and Alicante, Spain and in Cordoba, Argentina.